 According to the European Environment Agency (EEA), the overall economic damage resulting from weather and climate extremes in the 32 EEA member countries during the period 1980-2019 amounted to €446 billion.
 In 2021, the Commission adopted a new EU Adaptation Strategy which is a key part of the European Green Deal and aims to bolster the efforts to protect nature, people and livelihoods from the inevitable impacts of climate change.
 Based on four principal objectives; smarter, swifter and more systemic adaptation and support for international action, the strategy seeks to accelerate the transition to a more climate-resilient and climate-prepared Europe.

-The issue of climate adaptation covers a wide range of specialist fields in a municipality.
-Therefore, the employment of adequate administration and implementation structures is key to have an integrated proceeding and to take into account different perspectives and requirements.
-Initiatives available to support municipalities and regions in the realisation of climate adaptation strategies and measures take this into account with the aim to offer structured support to municipalities and regions.
+The issue of climate adaptation covers a wide range of specialist fields.
+Therefore, in municipalities, the employment of adequate administration and implementation structures is key to have an integrated proceeding, taking into account different perspectives and requirements.
+Initiatives available to support municipalities and regions for climate adaptation strategies and measures take this into account by offering structured support to municipalities and regions.

 REGILIENCE project aims to foster the adoption and wide dissemination of regional climate resilience pathways, following a demand-driven approach and bearing in mind the expertise and knowledge acquired, as well as the solutions available from Innovation Packages and other sources.

 Hear from European, Croatian and Italian representatives about the importance of adaptation in the face of climate change, as part of the Joint_SECAP project on adapation strategy in the Adriatic region.Watch

 Hear about the inspiring “Joint_SECAP” common work within Interreg Italy – Croatia Areas, supporting municipalities and regions to identify adaptation strategies and measures to tackle climate change in several target areas located on both sides of the Adriatic Sea.Watch